Foreign policy of the Biden administration

+The foreign policy of the Joe Biden administration emphasized the repair of the United States' alliances, which Biden argued were damaged during the first Trump administration.
+The administration's goal was to restore the United States to a "position of trusted leadership" among global democracies in order to address challenges posed by Russia and China.
+Both Biden and his Secretary of Defense Lloyd Austin repeatedly emphasized that no other world power should be able to surpass the United States, either militarily or economically.
+Biden's foreign policy has been described as having ideological underpinnings in mid-twentieth century liberal internationalism, American exceptionalism, and pragmatism.

-The foreign policy of the Joe Biden administration emphasizes repairing the U.S.'s alliances, which Biden says had been damaged under the Trump administration, and returning the U.S. to a "position of trusted leadership" among world democracies to counter challenges from Russia and China.
-As president, Biden has sought to strengthen the transatlantic alliance between the U.S. and Europe, and he recommitted the U.S. to the NATO alliance and collective security.
-Biden returned the U.S. to the Paris Climate Agreement and has taken other steps to combat climate change.
-His administration emphasizes international cooperation to combat the COVID-19 pandemic, as well as U.S. defenses against foreign-sponsored cyberattacks and cyberespionage.
+Once assuming office, President Biden sought to strengthen the transatlantic alliance between the U.S. and Europe.
+He reaffirmed the United States' commitment to the NATO alliance and collective security.
+Additionally, Biden reinstated the U.S. as a member of the Paris Climate Agreement and implemented a variety of other measures to address climate change.
+The administration placed great emphasis on international cooperation in combating the COVID-19 pandemic, as well as bolstering U.S. defenses against foreign-sponsored cyberattacks, cyber espionage, and trade and industrial policy competition.